e-charging network ranking

 The VDA e-charging network ranking is a statistical evaluation based on official data from the Federal Motor Transport Authority and the Federal Network Agency.
 What is reported here is included in the evaluation, which is divided into three areas:

-The A value represents the basic attractiveness of the charging network in the district or in the city.
-To do this, the number of publicly accessible charging points is set in relation to all cars registered in the district or in the city, regardless of their drive type.
-The value therefore shows how attractive the district or city is for switching to electromobility.
-In the A-value ranking, Wolfsburg (Lower Saxony) was once again able to defend its top spot.
-Ingolstadt (Bavaria) made up one place and is now in second place.
-The city of Regensburg (Bavaria) is in third place.
+The A value represents the basic attractiveness of the charging network in the district or city.
+For this purpose, the number of publicly accessible charging points is set in relation to all cars registered in the district or city, regardless of their type of drive.
+The value shows how attractive the district or city is for switching to electromobility.
+Ingolstadt (Bavaria) is also ahead in the A-value ranking.
+The city of Regensburg (Bavaria) has moved up one place compared to the last evaluation and is now in 2nd place.
+Emden (Lower Saxony) is in 3rd place.

-Data sheets are available for download for the respective federal states with the frontrunners of all 13 non-city states as well as rankings of the federal states for all three values with further data details:
+Enclosed you will find (in German): Data sheets for the respective federal states with the leaders among those 13 federal states which are no city-states as well as rankings of the federal states among themselves for all 3 values (T, A, and S).

-** The VDA charging network ranking is based on data from the Federal Network Agency (BNetzA) on the number of charging points in German rural districts and cities as of January 1, 2023 and the Federal Motor Transport Authority (KBA) on the number of cars and electric cars, also on the Reference date January 1, 2023.
-More recent data on the number of cars is not available.
+*The VDA e-charging network ranking is based on data from the Federal Network Agency (BNetzA) on the number of charging points in German districts and cities as of July 1, 2023 and from the Federal Motor Transport Authority (KBA) on the number of cars and e-cars for the same date.
+No newer data on the car population is available.
+Although the Federal Network Agency provides more recent data for public charging points in Germany (101,421 charging points, of which 19,859 fast charging points as of August 1, 2023), for reasons of statistical comparability the same reference date of July 1, 2023 has to be used.